atmay/Homework_status_API/README.md

 # Homework Status API

-This API sends notifications (SMS via Twillio servis) every time the status of homework is changed.
+This API sends notifications via Telegram every time the status of homework is changed.

+Technology stack:
+- Python 3
+- requests and telegram libraries